opencog/learn/README-Natural.md

 performed with an assortment of scheme scripts.

 Thus, operating the system requires three basic steps:
-* Setting up the AtomSpace with the SQL backing store,
+* Setting up the AtomSpace,
-* Setting up the misc scripts to feed in raw text, and
+* Configuring scripts to feed in raw text, and
 * Processing the data after it has been collected.

 Each of these is described in greater detail in separate sections below.

-If you are lazy, you can just hop to the end, to the section titled "Precomputed LXC containers", and grab one of those.
-It will have everything in it, up to the last step.
-Of course, you won't know what to do with it, if you don't read the below.
-Its not a magic "get smart" pill.
-You've got a lot of RTFM in front of you.

 Computational Pre-requisites
 ----------------------------